 TIP: OK, so this is the biggy - if the new MIS churns out figures that shows Big Shot plc is not profitable work, are you really going to turn it away?

 You either believe in the system or not and confidence from the users stems from the management team who enforce this!

 TIP: Risk isn’t always financial, it can be motivational too.

 If the new MIS benefits one team but not the other, how are you going to cope with this?
-For instance, a quote that was previously done on the back of a fag packet by Sales is now key to the production cycle of a job, so it’s taking control away from Sales and putting extra workload on the Estimating department.
+For instance, a quote that was previously done on the back of an envelope by Sales is now key to the production cycle of a job, so it’s taking control away from Sales and putting extra workload on the Estimating department.
 Can they handle this extra volume?
 Will Sales really relinquish their ability to give customers a price on the spot?

 4. End-to-end scenario test before go-live

 TIP: Don’t just replicate historic processes!
 If an MIS doesn’t work the way you have for 20 years, ask yourselves why.